Methods to investigate protein–protein interactions: Biophysical and theoretical methods

 Fluorescence polarization/anisotropy can be used to measure protein–protein or protein–ligand interactions.
 Typically one binding partner is labeled with a fluorescence probe (although sometimes intrinsic protein fluorescence from tryptophan can be used) and the sample is excited with polarized light.
 The increase in the polarization of the fluorescence upon binding of the labeled protein to its binding partner can be used to calculate the binding affinity.

 With fluorescence correlation spectroscopy, one protein is labeled with a fluorescent dye and the other is left unlabeled.
 The two proteins are then mixed and the data outputs the fraction of the labeled protein that is unbound and bound to the other protein, allowing you to get a measure of KD and binding affinity.
 You can also take time-course measurements to characterize binding kinetics.
 FCS also tells you the size of the formed complexes so you can measure the stoichiometry of binding.
 A more powerful methods is fluorescence cross-correlation spectroscopy (FCCS) that employs double labeling techniques and cross-correlation resulting in vastly improved signal-to-noise ratios over FCS.
 Furthermore, the two-photon and three-photon excitation practically eliminates photobleaching effects and provide ultra-fast recording of FCCS or FCS data.

-Fluorescence resonance energy transfer (FRET) is a common technique when observing the interactions of different proteins.
+Fluorescence resonance energy transfer (FRET) is a common technique when observing the interactions of only two different proteins.

-Applied in vivo, FRET has been used to detect the location and interactions of genes and cellular structures including integrins and membrane proteins.
-FRET can be used to obtain information about metabolic or signaling pathways.

 Bio-layer interferometry (BLI) is a label-free technology for measuring biomolecular interactions (protein:protein or protein:small molecule).
 It is an optical analytical technique that analyzes the interference pattern of white light reflected from two surfaces: a layer of immobilized protein on the biosensor tip, and an internal reference layer.
 Any change in the number of molecules bound to the biosensor tip causes a shift in the interference pattern that can be measured in real-time, providing detailed information regarding the kinetics of association and dissociation of the two molecule molecules as well as the affinity constant for the protein interaction (ka, kd and Kd).
 Due to sensor configuration, the technique is highly amenable to both purified and crude samples as well as high throughput screening experiments.
 The detection method can also be used to determine the molar concentration of analytes.